 At Betzwood, just outside Valley Forge National Park, the trail provides a direct link to the 19.5-mile Perkiomen Trail and will eventually access the Cross County Trail in Conshohocken and the Chester Valley Trail in Norristown.
 Future development of the Schuylkill River Trail will extend it along the entire length of the Schuylkill River, more than 140 miles, from its confluence with the Delaware River to its headwaters in Schuylkill County.

-Visit the other Schuylkill River Trail segments: Thun Trail, Bartram Trail, and the Phoenixville to Pottstown segment.
+Visit the other Schuylkill River Trail segments: Thun Trail, Schuylkill Banks Boardwalk, Bartram Trail, Schuylkill River Trail - Northern Berks County, and the Phoenixville to Pottstown segment.

 To reach the trailhead and parking at Valley Forge National Historical Park, take the Pennsylvania Turnpike (Interstate 76) to Valley Forge, Exit 326.
 Take US 422 west to the Audubon/Trooper Exit and turn left off the exit ramp.
 You'll find parking for the Schuylkill River Trail at the Betzwood Picnic area just ahead.